parappally/supremeBot/README.md

 # supremeBot

-Working Supreme Bot as of May 31st, 2019.
+Working Supreme Bot as of June 1st, 2019.

 My goal for writing this script was to make a Supreme bot that anyone could use as a lot of the bots on the market are unsafe (collect your credit card information) or are expensive.